intel-analytics/BigDL-2.x/python/nano/example/tensorflow/transfer_learning/Readme.md

 initial accuracy: 0.45
 ```

 Then we freeze the base model and train other layers in the model.
-After 10 epoches of training, We unfreeze the last 100 layers of base model and continued to train on the basis of previous training.
-We will get the final accuracy after the evaluation of the model at the end of workflow.
+After 10 epoches of training, we unfreeze the model except the first 100 layers of the base model and continue to train.
+We will get the final accuracy after the evaluation of the model at the end of the workflow.

 ```
 Number of trainable variables now: 56